Esthetician & Cosmetology Schools

 Yes, you can study online.
 This can be a great option, particularly if you don't have the time to attend regular classes.
 You can use this listing of online cosmetology schools to find a program that works for you.

 This depends greatly on which area of the field you decide to pursue.
-The median annual income for hairdressers and cosmetologists came in at $23,660 in 2015.* Keep in mind that gratuities (tips) can greatly increase your take-home income, particularly if you're delighting your clients with an exceptional level of service.
+According to the Occupational Employment and Wage Statistics (OEWS) program, the median annual income for hairdressers and cosmetologists came in at $29,670 in 2021.* Keep in mind that gratuities (tips) can greatly increase your take-home income, particularly if you're delighting your clients with an exceptional level of service.

-There are additional opportunities in the motion picture and film industry, or in certain states where there is an increased demand for beauty services, where the wages are significantly higher.
+There are additional opportunities in the performing arts industry, or in certain states where there is an increased demand for beauty services, where the wages are significantly higher.

-The job growth projections for cosmetologists has been rated as "faster than average,"** meaning that the industry is expected to grow faster than that of all occupational fields.
-And the resulting demand for trained professionals means lots of job openings.
+The job growth projections for cosmetologists has been rated as "much faster than average" by the Occupational Outlook Handbook (OOH) meaning that the industry is expected to grow faster than that of all occupational fields.* And the resulting demand for trained professionals means lots of job openings.

 Cosmetologist Career Information